MaVeN-13TTN/mirroring-and-synchronizing/bitbucket-to-github.md

 - Verify that your App Password and token are correct and have not expired
 - Check that your credentials have the necessary permissions
+- For workspace repositories, ensure you've added the `BITBUCKET_AUTH_USERNAME` variable with your personal username
 - Ensure the repository paths in the pipeline configuration are correct
+- Check that your app password has sufficient permissions (Repository read/write, Pipelines read/write/variables)

 ### Pipeline Succeeds but Repository Is Not Updated